spoorthipujariadobe/aepsdk-optimize-android/docs/api-reference.md

 ### updatePropositions

-This API dispatches an Event for the Edge network extension to fetch decision propositions, for the provided decision scopes array, from the decisioning services enabled in the Experience Edge.
+his API dispatches an event for the Edge network extension to fetch decision propositions, for the provided decision scopes, from the personalization solutions enabled in the datastream in Experience Platform Data Collection.
 The returned decision propositions are cached in-memory in the Optimize SDK extension and can be retrieved using `getPropositions` API.

 <!-- tabs:start -->